wootwoot1234/Superhost-Tools/README.md

 2. Now start the node instance, open a second terminal window and browse to the projects root directory and type `node app.js`
 3. Open your browser and browse to 'http://localhost:1337/'

-## To-do
-### (push requests welcome)
+## To-do (pull requests welcome)
-1. Remove airbnb credentials from DB and just store the access-token
-2. Allow users to manually send a message
+[ ] Remove airbnb credentials from DB and just store the access-token [ ] Allow users to manually send a scheduled message
-3. Update README to be clearer
+[ ] Clean up README
-4. Add pricing engine user introduction.
+[ ] Add pricing engine user introduction walk though (similar to the messaging walk though).
 New users are probably pretty confused how to use it.
 Need a better explanation of how to use it for users that have just registered accounts.
-5. Create tests for the code
+[ ] Create tests for the code